 In the current information-verse, people are consuming data drastically different than the pre-digital age.
 In fact, recent studies have indicated that skim reading has become our new norm.

 So, what does this tell us?
 People want easily-digestible information in bite-size pieces to keep their interest.
-This means employing digital or experiential components in a display can show what your product does or how it can benefit a consumer in a way that feels easy to comprehend.
+This means employing digital or experiential components in a merchandising display can show what your product does or how it can benefit a consumer in a way that feels easy to comprehend.

 Sometimes these display elements seem clear for specific verticals.
 If you’re selling speakers, you want customers to hear the clarity of your product by building audio capabilities into your display.
-It also makes sense for lighting companies to help shoppers discover the best option for their needs by utilizing working displays that showcase the look of various product selections.
+It also makes sense for lighting companies to help shoppers discover the best option for their needs by utilizing working displays that showcase the look of various lightbulbs.

 But this can extend past the obvious, too.